Naveenms443/knn-project/README.md

 ## Dataset

 The dataset used for this project is stored in the `Dataset.csv` file.
 It contains medical attributes of individuals, such as glucose level, blood pressure, BMI, etc., along with their diabetes status.

-## Acknowledgements

-Special thanks to the contributors who helped develop and test this project.